Nohossat/trading-project/README.md

 ## Companies

-We will analyse the CAC 40 companies to analyze their shares patterns and give useful information to our application users.
+We will analyse the Dow Jones companies to analyze their shares patterns and give useful information to our application users.

 ## Remarks